aavegotchi/aavegotchi-wiki/posts/en/tutorials.md

 * Learn about Haarvesters, Reservoirs, and Maakers
 * Learn how to empty your Reservoirs
 * Learn how to craft Installations

+### Introduction to the Aavegotchi Forge
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0F5L3MJw8X0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+* Learn about Smelting and Forging
+* Learn about Schematics, Cores, Alloys, and Essence
+* Learn how to smelt your Wearables
+* Learn how to forge a Wearable
+* Learn how to speed up forging